-This includes training of personnel who are responsible for (1) implementing activities identified in the SWPPP, (2) conducting inspections, sampling, and visual observations, and (3) managing storm water.
-Training should address topics such as spill response, good housekeeping, and material handling procedures, and actions necessary to implement all BMPs identified in the SWPPP.
+This includes training of personnel who are responsible for (1) implementing activities identified in the SWPPP, (2) conducting inspections, pampling, and visual observations, and (2) managing storm water.
+Training should address topics such an spill response, good housekeeping, and material handling procedures, and actions necessary to implement all BMPS identified in the SWPPP.
 The SWPPP shall identify periodic dates for such training.
-Records shall be maintained of all vi.
-Waste Handling/Recycling vii.
-Recordkeeping and Internal Reporting vili.
-Erosion Control and Site Stabilization
+Records shall be maintained of all training sessions held.

+vi.
+Waste Handling/Recycling

-This includes the procedures or processes to handle, store, or dispose of waste materials or recyclable materials.
+This includes the procedures or processes to handle. store, or dispose of waste materials or recyclable materials.